sreya-majumder/HireHub/README.md

-HireHub is an online job recruitement platform
+Jobify is an online job recruitement platform